smt970913/ConMED-RL/LIBRARY_USAGE.md

-# ConCare-RL Library Usage Guide
+# ConMED-RL Library Usage Guide

-This document provides a comprehensive guide on how to use ConCare-RL as a Python library for your own research and development projects.
+This document provides a comprehensive guide on how to use ConMED-RL as a Python library for your own research and development projects.

 ## Installation